luchagomez/cashier/Readme.md

 *EXPECTED RESULT*:
  - The reducePriceRule should be applied.
  - 4 SR1 items should be added to the cart.
- - The total price should be the one defined in the **rules.yml** file for the product SR1 multiplied by 4.
+ - The price should be the one defined in the **rules.yml** file for the product SR1 multiplied by 4.

 ***TEST 6***